jcase069/presentations/content/blockchain/blockchain2.md

 A node must:
 - Validate all transactions in a block. <!-- .element class="fragment" -->
+    - Did the owners really sign the transactions? <!-- .element class="fragment" -->
+    - Did they really own the  coins?
+(Double-spend problem) <!-- .element class="fragment" -->
-- Find the longest chain of blocks that it considers valid. <!-- .element class="fragment" -->
+- Find the longest valid chain of blocks. <!-- .element class="fragment" -->
 - Propose a new block that points back to that chain. <!-- .element class="fragment" -->

 Note: